florianhartig/Hurricanes/HurricanesFH.md

 ```

-Just for my curiousity, I wanted to see how the results of the new negative binomial in mgcv (which I had never used before) compare to glm.mb in MASS
+I wanted to see how the results of mgcv compare to glm.mb in MASS

 ```r